Conductive homogeneity of compact metric spaces and construction of p-energy: Rationally ramified Sierpinski crosses

 \thm For any $p > 0$, $n, m, k \ge 1$, $w \in T_n$ and $u, v \in T_k$,

 \endthm

 An immediate consequence of the above theorem is the conductive homogeneity of the Sierpinski cross.

-\cor The rationally ramified Sierpinski cross $K$ is $p$-conductively homogeneous for any $p > \dim_{AR}(K, d_*)$.
+\cor The $\rho_*$-Sierpinski cross $K$ is $p$-conductively homogeneous for any $p > \dim_{AR}(K, d_*)$.
 Moreover, there exists a self-similar $p$-energy $\E_p$ on $\W^p$.
-In particular, there exists a local regular Dirichlet form $(\E, \W^2)$ on $L^2(K, \mu)$ whose associated heat kernel satisfies \eqref{SUC.eq100} and \eqref{SUC.eq120}. \endcor Note that due to the two different values of $j_s$, the self-similarity of $p$-energy is given as
+In particular, there exists a local regular Dirichlet form $(\E, \W^2)$ on $L^2(K, \mu)$ whose associated heat kernel satisfies \eqref{SUC.eq100} and \eqref{SUC.eq120}. \endcor Note that due to the two different values of $j_s$, the self-similarity of the $p$-energy $\E_p$ is given as

 for any $f \in \W^p$. \demo[Proof of Corollary~\ref{SCR.cor10}] By \eqref{CMP.eq30}, it follows that

 for any $n, m, k \ge 1$, $w \in T_n$ and $u, v \in T_k$.
 Moreover since $p > \dim_{AR}(K, d_*)$, there exist $c > 0$ and $\a \in (0, 1)$ such that